jekyll/minima/team.md

 ### Ancien.nes polyquanticien.nes
 * Yuan Yao was a visiting Ph.D. student from [Télécom Paris](https://www.telecom-paris.fr) and is now a Quantum Architecture Scientist at Xanadu Quantum Technologies.
 * Jaehee Kim was a Qcenter fellow and is now continuing his Ph.D. at [Sungkyunkwan University](https://www.skku.edu/eng/).
-* Marie Lafontaine was a summer and UPIR intern and is now continuing to her M.Sc. at [Université de Sherbrooke](https://www.usherbrooke.ca).
+* Marie Lafontaine was a summer and UPIR intern 2023.
+She is now continuing to an M.Sc. at [Université de Sherbrooke](https://www.usherbrooke.ca).
+* Jiaqi Zhao completed his masters in our group in 2024.
 * Germain Desloges was a summer intern and is continuing his undergrad at Polytechnique.
-* Nicolas Dalbec-Constant was a master student in our group.
-After completing his degree he is continuing to a Ph.D. at the University of Ottawa.
+* Nicolas Dalbec-Constant completed his masters in our group in 2024.
+He is continuing to a Ph.D. at the [University of Ottawa](https://uottawa.ca).